jon-raven-auto/CICD/README.md

-The template name will be updated in Rewst to the default of the realtive path to the file.
+The template name will be updated in Rewst to the default of the relative path to the file.